typingtanuki/serverMonitor/README.md

 Doing a `POST` on `/config`, with the new settings as a payload will update settings live.
 The new settings will be kept in memory, by adding the parameter `?persist=true`, the new settings will also be persisted to disk.

-NOTE: The REST port is the only setting which can not be updated through this method at this time.
+NOTE: The web server port is the only setting which can not be updated through this method at this time.

 ## How can it report ?